peterstockwell/DMAP/README.md

 data - containing contam.fa - the complete cleanadaptors data set src - containing the rest of the source code and Makefile.

+2. Using 'git clone https://github.com/peterstockwell/DMAP' which will download the DMAP directory:

-The set can be built with the following commands:
+In either case the set can be built with the following commands:

 cd DMAP-main/src
+make

+or

+cd DMAP/src
 make

 Some warnings may appear but these can be ignored.
 The executables